 The right to practice public accounting as a CPA is governed by individual state statutes.
-While some rules regarding the practice of public accounting vary from urisdiction to jurisdiction, all State Boards of Accountancy use the Uniform CPA Examination and AICPA advisory grading service as one of the requirements to practice public accounting.
-Every candidate should contact the applicable State Board of Accountancy to determine the requirements to sit for the exam (e.g., education requirements).
-For comparisons of requirements for various state boards and those policies that are uniform across jurisdictions you should refer to the website of the National Association of State Boards of Accountancy (NASBA) at www.nasba.org.
+While some rules regarding the practice of public accounting vary from state to state, all State Boards of Accountancy use the Uniform CPA Examination and AICPA advisory grading service as one of the requirements to practice public accounting.
+To obtain the latest information on requirements to apply and sit for the examination in the various states, every candidate should refer to the website of the National Association of State Boards of Accountancy (NASBA) at www.nasba.org.
+This website has information or links to sources of information about all of the jurisdictions.

 A frequent problem candidates encounter is failure to apply by the deadline.
 Apply to sit for the examination early.
 Also, you should use extreme care in filling out the application and mailing required materials to your State Board of Accountancy.
 If possible, have a friend review your completed application before mailing with check and other documentation.
 The name on your application must appear exactly the same as it appears on the identification you plan to use at the testing center.
-Candidates may miss a particular CPA examination window simply because of minor technical details that were overlooked (check not signed, items not enclosed, question not answered on application, etc.).
+Candidates miss a particular CPA examination window simply because of minor technical details that were overlooked (checks not signed, items not enclosed, question not answered on application, etc.).
 Because of the very high volume of applications received in the more populous states, the administrative staff does not have time to call or write to correct minor details and will simply reject your application.